sourcegraph/cody-vs/poc/AgentEmbedding/readme.md

  - pnpm (version 8.6.7)
  - .NET SDK (at least 8.0.302 version)
  - git

+During the first launch, you must first build the agent and only then run the extension in Visual Studio.

+## Used runtimes

+ - visual studio extension use .NET Framework 4.8.
+This is Windows only runtime and it comes with the system itself and the Visual Studio installation.
+ - agent use Node for build and runtime
+ - build scripts use .NET runtime 8.
+This runtime is multiplatform and is only used by cake

+## Cake build automation
+We use [Cake](https://cakebuild.net/) as build automation system.
+The building script can be found in the `build.cake` file.
+During the building and publishing process, we perform the following steps:
+ 1. Downloading a repository with an agent
+ 2. Selecting the commit used to build the agent
+ 3. Building agent
+ 4. Copying agent files to the folder used by the VS extension
+ 5. Downloading node files (x64 and arm64 versions)
+ 6. Copying node files to the folder used by the VS extension
+ 7. Building VS extension using MSBuild
+ 8. Publishing to the marketplace

 ## Commands
-We use Cake as build automation system.
-The billing script can be found in the `build.cake` file.
+The following commands assume you are in the  directory where `build.cake` file exists:
 |Command| What  |
 |--|--|
 | dotnet cake |Download and build agent, download required node files, build extension |